davorg/magnum-web/in/index.html.md

 # Magnum Solutions Limited

-This is the site that Dave Cross used to promote his open source software consultancy from the date the domain was registered in 1997 until the end of 2023.
+This is the site that Dave Cross used to promote his open source software consultancy from the date the domain was registered in 1997 until the middle of 2024.

 Most of the useful stuff that used to be here is now on [davecross.co.uk](https://davecross.co.uk/) or